The most common car crash most people will experience are rear-end collisions.

-It is a good idea to contact Philly Injury Law as soon as possible after a rear-end accident.
+It is a good idea to contact Philly Injury Lawyer as soon as possible after a rear-end accident.
 The sooner our staff and attorneys can begin gathering evidence and establishing the facts of your claim, the better the outcome of your claim will be.
 Don’t wait until it is too late to contact us.

 Determining Fault in a Rear-End Collision

 It is rare for the driver of a vehicle who is struck from behind to be found completely at fault for causing the accident.
-What we see at Philly Injury Law is more often attempts by insurance companies to establish partial fault on the part of the driver who was struck.
+What we see at Philly Injury Lawyer is more often attempts by insurance companies to establish partial fault on the part of the driver who was struck.
 This tactic may seem futile, but can be surprisingly effective at reducing the amount of compensation an insurance company must pay out to an injured driver.
 Common Reasons for Partial Fault Findings

 The most common scenario in which a lead driver may be partially at fault for causing a rear-end collision is when the lead driver makes sudden, unexpected decisions.
 Most often, this happens when a driver suddenly realizes they must make a turn and brake hard.
 Frequently, we see drivers who are involved in rear-end collisions because they waited to long to slow for a turn and are struck from behind.

 Drivers that pull out into traffic and are struck from behind are also often found to be partially at fault for the accident.
 This is because the driver who hit the vehicle may not have had an opportunity to avoid the accident due to the lead driver entering traffic.
 Similarly, drivers that make sudden lane changes while braking to make a turn may be found partially at fault for causing an accident.